svelstack/state/README.md

     /** Indicates if the state is currently in the refreshing process. */ abstract readonly refreshing: boolean;

     /**
 	 * Holds an error message if an error occurred during loading or refreshing, otherwise `undefined`.
-     * Errors are safe to display to the user.
 	 */
-    abstract readonly error: string | undefined;
+	abstract readonly error: FutureStateError | undefined;

     protected options: FutureStateOptions;